 1. Be the model

 Of course, the best teaching method is by example.
-As the adult, we can make a point to do kind things for the people around us.
-Even the smallest of things can make a big impact on someone.
+As adults, we can make a point of doing kind things for the people around us.
+Even the smallest of things can make a significant impact on someone.

-Make a point to go through the whole class and do one kind act for each child throughout the week or month.
+Make a point of going through the whole class and doing one kind act for each child throughout the week or month.

 These can be little things like:

 - Practical help – Helping them clean up their desk shows them you are there for them and that you care.

 - Writing notes – Writing them an encouraging message can make them smile.